o1-labs/rfcs/0006-ffmul-revised.md

 which is a contradiction with $x < y$.

-## Appendix D: Gate constraints
+## Appendix D: Diagrams

-This section explains how we expand our constraints into limbs and then eliminate a number of extra terms.
+This section shows useful diagrams that can help undersstand in further detail how the equations of the gate constraints are obtained.

 ### Intermediate products

-We must constrain $a \cdot b + q \cdot f' = r \mod 2^t$ on the limbs, rather than as a whole.
-As described above, each foreign field element $x$ is split into three 88-bit limbs: $x_0, x_1, x_2$, where $x_0$ contains the least significant bits and $x_2$ contains the most significant bits and so on.
+This equation expands $a \cdot b + q \cdot f' = r \mod 2^t$ into three 88-bit limbs, rather than as a whole

-Expanding the right-hand side into limbs we have

 $$
 \begin{aligned}